ShanghaiNuuausala/Research/README.md

-# Research
+# HELP DESK TICKETING SYSTEM PROTOTYPE in Python

-Software Project - Help Desk Ticketing System
+## A prototype project of code solution for a Help Desk Ticketing System